milanify/zyphra-desktop-demo/README.md

 1. Initialized repo with React

-2. Initialized basic Tauri framework application, for performance
+2. Initialized basic Tauri application, since it's a perfomant desktop framework that uses Rust

-3. Tauri was having issues so shifted to Electron desktop framework for speed of development
+3. Tauri was having issues, shifted to Electron desktop framework for speed of development since it uses JavaScript

 4. Create initial sidebar overlayed on the main web browser